zabbix/ansible-collection/plugins/README.md

   disabled: zabbix_status == "1"

 # Grouping with keyed_group.
-# As key for grouping will be used Jijna pattern.
+# As key for grouping will be used jinja pattern.
 As result we will have the same groups as in Zabbix.
 keyed_groups:
   - key: zabbix_groups | map(attribute='name')
     separator: ""